Welsh Government commits to improve Wrexham-Bidston (Borderlands) line

 Transport for Wales Class 230 // Credit: TfW

-Lobby group Growth Track 360 has welcomed commitments to improve services on the Borderlands Line from Transport for and the Welsh Government.
+Lobby group Growth Track 360 has welcomed commitments to improve services on the Borderlands Line from and the Welsh Government.

 GT360 met with Lee Waters MS, Welsh Government Deputy Minister for Climate Change and senior managers of Transport for Wales (TfW), and secured promises of improvement.